-Every day, an eCommerce store dies at the hands of a high bounce rate.
-And if consumers were buying their product, eCommerce stores wouldn’t die.
-A visitor lands on your website and then immediately clicks the exit button because, if consumers are leaving, they ultimately aren’t buying.
-It only takes about 0.05 seconds for visitors to decide whether they like your eCommerce site enough to stay or bounce away.
+Every day, an e-commerce store dies at the hands of a high bounce rate.
+And if consumers were buying their product, e-commerce stores wouldn’t break.
+A visitor lands on your website and then immediately clicks the exit button because if consumers are leaving, they ultimately aren’t buying.
+It only takes about 0.05 seconds for visitors to decide whether they like your e-commerce site enough to stay or bounce away.

-Given that the bounce rate is a common phenomenon, eCommerce stores have leveled up on their engagement by grabbing their visitors’ attention from the moment they enter their site.
+Given that the bounce rate is a common phenomenon, e-commerce stores have leveled up their engagement by grabbing their visitors’ attention from the moment they enter their site.

-A bounce rate is the Key Performance Indicator (KPI) that can be determined by various eCommerce analytics tools like Google Analytics.
+A bounce rate is the Key Performance Indicator (KPI) determined by various e-commerce analytics tools like Google Analytics.
 The bounce rate is the percentage of people who leave your website after visiting only a single page.
 Your bounce rate measures the percentage of visitors who navigate away from your website after viewing only one page.

 Here are some events that count as a bounce on your website: